-Although there is no alternative forecast with which to compare it, it is also interesting to look below at the differences that currently characterize the OECD countries versus the non-OECD countries and hold they might change over time.
+Although there is no alternative forecast with which to compare it, it is also interesting to look below at the differences that currently characterize the OECD countries versus the

 &lt;sup>46 Because the index values are factor scores, it is likely that a country-weighted initial calculation would be closer to zero than the -0.2 shown.
 IFs uses a population-weighted average across countries of the world and adds estimates for non-surveyed countries, most of which are less developed.